Please note the Caves will be closed on Friday 21st August.

 - Fun for all the family

-- Displays throughout
+- Fascinating displays throughout

-- Visitor centre with Phyllis Lewis 'Forest Story' ceramic figures collection
+- Visitor centre with Phyllis Lewis 'Forest Story' ceramic figures collection.

 - Guided tours for pre-booked groups

-- Spectacular Christmas Fantasy event throughout December and New Year
+- Spectacular family Christmas Fantasy event.

-- Free surface facilities include:
+- Free surface facilities including:

 - Free car and coach parking